Trump Considers Deportation of Elon Musk Amid Budget Dispute

 "No more rocket launches, satellites or electric car production and our country would make a fortune", Trump writes, partly in capital letters.

-Investigated by Doge?
+Reviewed by Doge?

-Elon Musk was often seen by Donald Trump's side during the election campaign last autumn and during the first months after the President's inauguration.
+Elon Musk was frequently seen by Donald Trump's side during the election campaign last autumn and during the first months after the President's inauguration.
 He was given the task of leading the White House's efficiency organization Doge, which had the task of cutting down on the state's expenses, but left this task in May.